Elevating from Social Media Monitoring to Social Listening

 • Impressions

-Relational metrics that can be analyzed over time:
+Relational metrics analyzing trends over time:

-• Owned vs. earned conversation
+• Owned vs. earned

 • Influential voices